IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 ## Expression to SQL Translation

-Once your model is decorated with `[SqlLikeTerm]` or related attributes, parsed expressions are converted into SQL using the attribute definitions.
+Once your model is decorated with markdown attributes like `[QueryLikeTerm]`, parsed expressions are converted into SQL using the attribute definitions.
 Each term is matched across **all decorated fields**, joined with `OR`.

 For example: